kubernetes-sigs/kustomize/proposals/24-07-glob-patterns.md

 inline here, if you feel such implementation details are required to adequately explain your design.
 If you have a PR, link to it at the top of this section.
 -->
-This can be implemented by adding a flag to the `kustomization.yaml` called `enableGlobbing` or `enableGlobSupport` that accepts a boolean value.
+A feature flag will be added to the `kustomization.yaml` called `enableGlobbing` or `enableGlobSupport` that accepts a boolean value.
 When this flag is enabled, a user can pass glob patterns to the `resources` array and kustomize will take the pattern and collect all sibling and child paths that match the provided pattern.

 ### User Stories